-When we look at the heat map, the pattern looks like alphabet “F”.
+When we look at the heat map, the pattern looks like letter “F”.

 Source: Nielson Norman

-Companies can optimize emails for this pattern by placing the key message in the headline and first few lines and placing the main call to action on left after the first paragraph.
+Companies can optimize emails for this pattern by placing the key message in the headline and first few lines of the email, and placing the main call to action on left after the first paragraph.

-Following is an example from our library of templates.
+Here is an example from our template library.